 We’re sharing here the list of tax exemptions in the Philippines taken from the Tax Code and the Philippine Constitution.
 What should be taxed and what shouldn’t?
 The list includes exemptions for income tax, donors, tax, and estate tax.

-In this page I am sharing the list of tax exemptions in the Philippines this 2014 taken from the Tax Code and Philippine Constitution.
-What should be taxed and what shouldn’t?
-The list includes exemptions for income tax, donors, tax and estate tax.
-As a bonus I gave tips to easily master and memorize what are included under each category.
-Thought you might find it helpful if you are looking for a reviewer or if you are taking the CPA exam or BAR exam.
-Anyway, this list is for everyone interested to know what and who are exempted in paying taxes.
+As a bonus, we also gave tips to master and memorize what is included in each category quickly.
+We think you will find it helpful if you are looking for a reviewer or taking the CPA or BAR exam.
+This list is for everyone interested to know what and who is exempted from paying taxes.

 According to the Philippine Constitution, the following are exempted from taxes:

-- All income, revenues, assets of non-stock and non-profit educational institutions used actually, directly and exclusively for educational purposes and all grants, endowments, donations, contributions (subject to conditions prescribed by law) used actually, directly and exclusively for educational purposes (according to Article XIV Section 4)
+- All income, revenues, and assets of non-stock and non-profit educational institutions used actually, directly, and exclusively for educational purposes, and all grants, endowments, donations, and contributions (subject to conditions prescribed by law) used actually, directly, and exclusively for educational purposes (according to Article XIV Section 4)

-Tip: If properties, assets, revenues derived are related from religious, educational, and non-profit organizations – they may be exempted for taxes.
+Tip: If properties, assets, and revenues are related to religious, educational, and non-profit organizations – they may be exempted from taxes.

-I have listed the exemptions for income taxes below.
-Note that if you don’t need to file income tax return doesn’t mean you are exempted from tax.
-IT and ITR are two different things.
+The following are exemptions for income taxes in the Philippines.
+If you don’t need to file an income tax return, it doesn’t mean you are exempted from tax.
+Income tax and Income Tax returns are two different things.
 Income derived from the following are exempted:

-- Non-stock and non-profit educational institution and government educational institution
+- Non-stock and non-profit educational institutions and government educational institutions

-- Non-stock corporation and organization operated exclusively for religious, charitable, scientific, athletic or cultural purposes
+- Non-stock corporations and organizations operated exclusively for religious, charitable, scientific, athletic, or cultural purposes

 - Non-profit civic league or organization